wkaisertexas/wkaisertexas/README.md

 #### Why?
 I really want someone to do a meta science fair project where they look at the factors that make other science fair projects successful.

+[^NFTs]: Each loaf of bread is converted into an NFT.
+Check out the collection @ [opensea.io/collection/openbread](https://opensea.io/collection/openbread)